 The long-term effects of a concussion aren’t as common, but they are far more serious.
 Getting hit (or falling) hard enough in the head can lead to traumatic brain injury (TBI).
 When left untreated, TBI can lead to negative, long-term physical effects such as an increased risk of Alzheimer’s, immediate memory loss, trouble with verbal communication, and trouble reasoning.
 It also has long-term emotional effects such as depression, personality changes, social inappropriateness, and aggression.
 If you’ve suffered a head injury and still notice some of these long-term symptoms, get them checked out.
 Have a medical professional take a look, even if you’ve already gone for short-term symptoms already.
 Some people don’t realize the severity of their head injury until after serious complications arise.
 Your health is invaluable, and it is always better to be safe than sorry when it comes to head injuries.

 Be Cautious, and Ask for Help If Needed

-Concussions aren’t uncommon and head injuries can happen to anyone, anywhere.
+Concussions and concussion effects aren’t uncommon and head injuries can happen to anyone, anywhere.
 Some activities pose more potential risks for head injuries than others (such as playing football or working on construction sites).
 However, no matter what you may be doing, it is smart to be aware of your surroundings and keep safety in mind.
 If you have suffered a head injury and are unsure about the seriousness of it, don’t hesitate to reach out.
 We listen carefully to every client and consider their personal situations.
 Our process always starts with you, and we want ensure your health and safety.
 It’s better to start the recovery process as soon as possible!